phreeza/manuscript_axon_potentials/doc/manuscript.md

 $\approx 1$\ ms in the center of the recording.
 Here, too, the small deviations are likely due to a slightly inhomogeneous conduction velocity or non-axonal sources.

-[@fig:barnowl]A shows the inferred average over trials of the deviation of the membrane voltage from the resting potential in response to the stimulus, at a location in the axon next to the first electrode, obtained from the fit.
-The voltage is composed of high- and low-frequency components similar to those observed in the EFP.
-When comparing this inferred membrane potential response to the measured EFP response, the most salient difference is the different sizes of the frequency components.
+When comparing the inferred membrane potential response ([@fig:barnowl]A) to the measured EFP response ([@fig:barnowl]C and D), the most salient difference is the different sizes of the frequency components.
 In the EFP, the low-frequency component has a comparable amplitude to the high-frequency component, but in the membrane voltage the low-frequency component is much larger.
 This is due to the fact that the second derivative term in the current equation essentially imposes a high-pass filter on the membrane voltage.

-The inferred number of fibers is shown in [@fig:barnowl]B. The density (number of fibers per unit length) is shown as a function of dorsoventral depth, meaning that the vertical axis of [@fig:barnowl]C and [@fig:barnowl]D corresponds to the horizontal axis in [@fig:barnowl]B. The density has its maximum at the center of the electrode array, and decays steadily to both sides.
-This profile of the number of fibers is consistent with the known anatomy of axons in NL.
-The density does not decay to zero on either side, which may be due to the limited range of recording locations.
-The number of fibers beyond the border of the nucleus in dorsal direction should be zero, because it is known from anatomy that all fibers terminate within the nucleus.

 We performed the fitting procedure for 26 recordings from 3 different owls, with stimulation from both ears (implying the activation of distinct axonal